Dog Skin Care

 What are the causes and treatment for allergic skin diseases?

 Allergic skin disease can be caused by a variety of reasons.
-Environmental allergens such as certain pollens and grasses are common causes as is food allergens.
-In order find out the cause, food trials, allergy testing and medications may be recommended.
+Environmental allergens such as certain pollens and grasses are common causes as are food allergens.
+In order to find out the cause, food trials, allergy testing, and medications may be recommended.

 What are the causes and treatment for parasitic skin diseases?